qarmin/czkawka/README.md

 - Adding Czkawka to repositories - [Alpine Linux](https://pkgs.alpinelinux.org/packages?name=czkawka&branch=edge) or [NixOS](https://github.com/NixOS/nixpkgs/pull/116441) or [OpenMandriva](https://github.com/OpenMandrivaAssociation/czkawka)
 - Creating videos - [Tutorial Spanish 1](https://www.youtube.com/watch?v=tALYBsJAYwE) or [Tutorial Spanish 2](https://www.youtube.com/watch?v=V9x-pHJRmKY)
 - Recommending it to others

-The code should be clean and well formatted (Clippy and fmt are required in each PR).

 ## Name
 Czkawka is a Polish word which means _hiccup_.